Florida

 This island is like an oasis in a desert where life abounds.

 On such a hot day, all I really wanted was to cool off in the ocean.
 We drove all the way down to the Flamingo campground at the Florida Bay where there is a beach.
-It turned out that there was no good access to the ocean, so in order to get to the water you would need to wade through a dense layer of seaweed and debris about 6-8 ft (2-2.5 m) wide.
+It turned out that there was no good access to the ocean, so to get to the water you would need to wade through a dense layer of seaweed and debris about 6-8 ft (2-2.5 m) wide.
 Also, two campers warned us that there are some crocodiles in the mangrove wetlands (pictured below), and unlike their close relatives - alligators, these guys don't mind having you for lunch.

 A bald eagle's nest at the Flamingo campground.